Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_shop_random_hyp_enabled                 0       // Whether role shop randomization is enabled for Hypnotists ttt_shop_random_dep_enabled                 0       // Whether role shop randomization is enabled for Deputies ttt_shop_random_imp_enabled                 0       // Whether role shop randomization is enabled for Impersonators
+ttt_shop_random_hyp_enabled                 0       // Whether role shop randomization is enabled for Hypnotists ttt_shop_random_dep_enabled                 0       // Whether role shop randomization is enabled for Deputies ttt_shop_random_imp_enabled                 0       // Whether role shop randomization is enabled for Impersonators ttt_shop_random_asn_enabled                 0       // Whether role shop randomization is enabled for Assassins ttt_shop_random_jes_enabled                 0       // Whether role shop randomization is enabled for Jesters (if they have shop weapons) ttt_shop_random_swa_enabled                 0       // Whether role shop randomization is enabled for Swappers (if they have shop weapons)

 // Role Sync
-ttt_shop_hyp_sync                           0       // Whether Hypnotists should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_imp_sync                           0       // Whether Impersonators should have all weapons that vanilla Traitors have in their weapon shop
+ttt_shop_hyp_sync                           0       // Whether Hypnotists should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_imp_sync                           0       // Whether Impersonators should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_asn_sync                           0       // Whether Assassin should have all weapons that vanilla Traitors have in their weapon shop

 // ----------------------------------------